Courage-1984/Windows-Ricing-Privacy-Customization-Optimization/README.md

 [ExplorerPatcher](https://github.com/valinet/ExplorerPatcher) - This project aims to enhance the working environment on Windows

 [QTTabBar](http://qttabbar.wikidot.com/) - Adds a lot more functionality to Explorer, including tabs, hotkeys and alternative navigation panes.
-RATHER USE THE NEXT ONE:
+THIS ONE IS BETTER THAN THE NEXT

+[K-Lite Codec Pack](https://codecguide.com/download_kl.htm) - Download the K-Lite Codec Pack so that QTTabBar can hover preview more file types!

 [QtTabBar](https://www.yuque.com/indiff/qttabbar) - QTTabBar is a small tool that allows you to use tab multi label function in Windows Explorer.
 [Githhub](https://github.com/indiff/qttabbar)

 [OldNewExplorer](https://msfn.org/board/topic/170375-oldnewexplorer-119/) - OldNewExplorer is the Windows 10 (and Windows 8.1, and 8) shell extension / tweaker which can undo "improvements" to file browsing made in newer Windows version.
 Everything is optional for your liking.

 [StartIsBack](https://startisback.com/) - Real start menu for Windows 8 and Windows 10.
 Start menu is back and it's better than ever.
 Get the most useful shell enhancement for Windows 10 now!

+[WinverUWP](https://github.com/dongle-the-gadget/WinverUWP) - A UWP version of winver

 [Volume²](https://github.com/irzyxa/Volume2) - advanced Windows volume control